kieronk/pinterest-datapipeline/README.md

 user_posting_emulation.py
 This python file connects to an AWS RDS database, selects the data from the database for the 3 different datasets mentioned above, and sends them to Kafka via an API that was created in AWS API Gateway.
 The data is stored in topics in an S3 bucket.

-pinterest_dataCleaning
+pinterest_dataCleaning_DAG_job
 This takes the 3 differents datasets stored in the S3 bucket and performs transformations ensuring they are clean and formatted correctly.

+dag_job_clean.py
+This python file triggers a DAG on AWS MWAA to run pinterest_dataCleaning_DAG_job notebook daily.

 ### Streaming

 user_posting_emulation_streaming.py
-This python connects to the same AWS RDS database mentioned above, selects the data from the database for the 3 different datasets, and posts them kinesis.
+This python file connects to the same AWS RDS database mentioned above, selects the data from the database for the 3 different datasets, and posts them kinesis.

 read_data_from_kinesis
 This notebook reads data from 3 different kinesis streams, performs transformations to ensure they are clean and fomatted correctly, then writes them to a Delta Table in Spark.